MicrosoftDocs/cpp-docs/docs/standard-library/array-class-stl.md

 ```

 ##  <a name="array__swap"></a>  array::swap
- Swaps the contents of two arrays.
+Swaps the contents of this array with another array.

 ```
 void swap(array& right);